'Disinformation' Is The Word Of The Year — And A Sign Of What's To Come

 Inside The Russian Disinformation Playbook: Exploit Tension, Sow Chaos

-In fact, as the Clemson University researchers Darren Linvill and Patrick Warren point out, a lot of the disinformation produced by the Russians is just spin, and they have taken their tactics from modern public relations and advertising — as Linvill and Warren put it, they're less like Boris and Natasha than like Don Draper.
+In fact, as Clemson University researchers Darren Linvill and Patrick Warren point out, a lot of the disinformation produced by the Russians is just spin, and they have taken their tactics from modern public relations and advertising — as Linvill and Warren put it, they're less like Boris and Natasha than like Don Draper.

 An ad man like Don Draper would have recognized the classic marketing tactic that led the Russians to fabricate the rumors of Ukraine's interference in the 2016 election.
-You undermine a competitor's product by creating a counter-narrative to sow fear, uncertainty or doubt — what marketers call the FUD factor.
+You undermine a competitor's product by creating a counternarrative to sow fear, uncertainty or doubt — what marketers call the FUD factor.

 But Draper would have marveled at how porous our online discourse was — how easy it was to inject an implausible rumor into its bloodstream.
 And he would have been astonished at how quickly the rumor would find receptive hosts in public life.
 Stalin, maybe not so much.

-Tech companies are trying to purge the brigades of foreign trolls and bots but experts say that's an endless game of whack-a-mole.
+Tech companies are trying to purge the brigades of foreign trolls and bots, but experts say that's an endless game of whack-a-mole.
 And they predict that by 2020 the majority of false content will generated by Americans imitating the Russians' tactics, often with the help of PR companies who specialize in such campaigns.
 And the tech companies balk at removing domestic content just because it's false, pleading free expression.

 Call it disinformation, or call it computational propaganda or cyber-enabled information warfare, as some have done: The struggle against it is our new forever war, and our vocabulary is having to adapt to it.